-ONLY STUDENTS WHO REGISTER ON T JRN YOUR FORM TO YOUR TEACHER IME WILL BE PERMITTED TO PARTICIPATE IN THE SCIENCE FAIR Deriment as part of their graded classroom work.

-- Science class requirement.
+ONLY STUDENTS WHO REGISTER ON TI Students must submit an exp JRN YOUR FORM TO YOUR TEACHER ME WILL BE PERMITTED TO PARTICIPATE IN THE SCIENCE FAIR Deriment as part of their graded classroom work.
+Science class requirement.

 GRADE LEVEL

 HOMEROOM TEACHER

 STUDENT NAME

 EXPERIMENT TITLE

+DESCRIPTION

 I need an electrical outlet

 All parents must sign and approve th neir child's Science Fair Experiment.

-I acknowledge that I have received and revi child is required to complete a Science Expe ewed the materials for the Science Fair and I am aware that my priment.
+I acknowledge that I have received and revie child is required to complete a Science Expe ewed the materials for the Science Fair and I am aware that my priment.

-I have approved and given permission for m to participate in this year's Science Fair. iy child
+I have approved and given permission for m to participate in this year's Science Fair. y child

 Student's Signature Date

 Parent's Signature Date

 Teacher's Approval of Experiment Please Conference with your Teacher about Experiment

 Teacher's Signature Date

 Teacher's Signature Date